 Several types of glass exist in glassware used in chemistry:

 Standard glass: it is a soda-lime glass, made from silica SiO2 (about 74%), sodium oxide Na2O (13 %), lime CaO (7%), magnesia MgO (4%), and alumina (aluminium oxide) Al2O3 (2 %).
 As a result of its high coefficient of thermal expansion, this glass offers little tolerance to thermal shocks.
-It remains therefore sparsely used for laboratory equipment intended for heating.
-However, it is easy to wet, and is therefore very used for pipettes.
+It remains therefore seldom used for laboratory equipment intended for heating.
+However, it is easy to wet, and is therefore used widely for pipettes.

 Pyrex (or Duran) glass, also widely used in laboratories: it consists in a borosilicate glass but strengened, with thicker sides.
 It provides a great robustness as well as an extraordinary tolerance to mechanical and thermal shocks.